 See this post for payroll interview questions you should be ready to answer.

-The next step on the payroll career path is the coordinator or administrator role, which is responsible for more complex tasks.
-A typical day for this professional includes running payroll reports, preparing statements, reconciling ledgers, checking for compliance and making sure taxes are properly paid.
+The next step on the payroll career path is the coordinator or administrator role, which is responsible for more complex payroll tasks.
+A typical day for this professional might include running payroll reports, preparing statements, reconciling ledgers, checking for compliance and making sure taxes are properly paid.
 There may also be duties related to employee onboarding and benefits.

 Payroll data analyst

-Payroll experience is vital, as is a thorough understanding of the field’s regulatory issues.
-You’ll also need to demonstrate strong math and problem-solving skills, plus the ability to model data using the more advanced features in Microsoft Excel.
+Payroll experience is vital for this role, as is a thorough understanding of the field’s regulatory issues.
+You’ll also need to demonstrate strong mathematical and problem-solving skills, plus the ability to model data using the more advanced features in Microsoft Excel.

 The skill set required at this level depends largely on where payroll sits within the company.
 Some payroll managers also oversee HR or accounts payable.
-In addition to the CPP, employers seek candidates with at least a bachelor’s degree in accounting, finance, HR or business.
+In addition to the CPP certification, employers seek candidates with at least a bachelor’s degree in accounting, finance, HR or business.